 Cardinals-Pirates PreviewSt.
-Louis Cardinals pitcher Joe Kelly (58) throws in the outfield at PNC Park during a baseball workout in Pittsburgh, Saturday, Oct.
+Louis Cardinals pitcher Joe Kelly, right, talks with pitcher Adam Wainwright while warming up in the outfield during a baseball workout in Pittsburgh, Saturday, Oct.
 5, 2013.
 Kelly is scheduled to start Game 3 of the National League division series against the Pittsburgh Pirates on Sunday.
 (AP Photo/Gene J. Puskar)

 PITTSBURGH (AP) -- - Francisco Liriano started 2013 with his right arm in a cast and his star-crossed career in flux.